 - Pick up throw rugs and tack down loose carpeting.
-Cover slippery surfaces with carpets that are firmly anchored to the floor or that have non-skid backing. - Place regularly-used items such as remote controls, medications, and reading materials in easy-to-reach locations. - Widen furniture paths to accommodate a walker or cane. - Place frequently-used cooking supplies and utensils where they can be reached without too much bending or stretching. - Be aware of all floor hazards such as pets, small objects, or uneven surfaces. - Provide good lighting throughout the house.
+Cover slippery surfaces with carpets that are firmly anchored to the floor or that have non-skid backing. - Place regularly-used items such as remote controls, medications, and reading materials in easy-to-reach locations. - Widen furniture paths to accommodate a walker, crutches or cane. - Place frequently-used cooking supplies and utensils where they can be reached without too much bending or stretching. - Be aware of all floor hazards such as pets, small objects, or uneven surfaces. - Provide good lighting throughout the house.
 Install night lights in the bathrooms, bedrooms, and hallways. - Keep extension cords and telephone cords out of pathways.
-Do NOT run wires under rugs; this is a fire hazard. - Do not let the patient lift any heavy objects. - Remember B.L.T.'s -no Bending, Lifting, or Twisting. - Un-tuck bedding to allow for easier access into and out of the patient's bed. - Installing hand rails in the shower, high rise toilet seats, non-skid shower/tub mats and hand-held shower heads will help avoid falls while bathing.
+Do NOT run wires under rugs; this is a fire hazard. - Do not let the patient lift any heavy objects. - Un-tuck bedding to allow for easier access into and out of the patient's bed. - Installing hand rails in the shower, high rise toilet seats, non-skid shower/tub mats and hand-held shower heads will help avoid falls while bathing. - Have the patient carry a cell phone at all times to call for help if needed.